How Safe Is London?

 There is no official guidance about where you should not go in the United Kingdom, nor London areas to avoid.
 However, like all big cities you should stay vigilant by being aware of what is going around you.
 What is safe or a risk varies from one person to another.
 I worked for a few years in security, so my level of ‘unsafe’ isn’t the same as someone who has never being in contact with dubious people.
 The best way to stay safe is to recognise the feeling of being uncomfortable in one area, then take public transport to return to where you felt more comfortable.
 When I visited New York for the first time, I got lost and I ended up in an area where I could feel danger for me, so I walked back to the tube and changed area.
 Don’t take chances and trust your instinct.
-I have lived in London for more that 14 years now and I can say that London is safe to visit.
+So, how safe is London?
+Well, I have lived in London for more that 14 years now and I can say that London is safe to visit.

 Is London Safe from Terrorist Attacks?